SlybootsStudio/iqrpg.guide/land/portal.md

 ## Evaluating upgrade cost

-Purchasing levels with all three levels is generally cheaper, but less simple than players who only do battling or a single gathering task.
+Purchasing levels with all three resources is generally cheaper, but less simple than players who only do battling or a single gathering task.
 You need to use the market or trade with others.

 As an example, level 1 purchase requires 7.5m total resources if you use the "three resources" choice.
 If you just do one resource, it is 8.25m.